Skip to main content

 -H "Authorization: Bearer $PERMITCORE_API_KEY"

 See Cohort distribution endpoint → for the full response shape.
-The permit-listing endpoint (/v1/permits?cohort=…&jurisdiction=…, shipping ~3 weeks) lets you paginate the rows backing each count.
+The permit-listing endpoint (/v1/permits?cohort=…&jurisdiction=…) lets you paginate the rows backing each count.